dfinity/interface-spec/spec/index.md

 The main cycle balance of canister `A` in state `S` can be obtained with `S.balances(A)`.
 In addition to the main balance, each canister has a reserved balance `S.reserved_balances(A)`.
-The reserved balance contains cycles that were set aside from the main balance for future payments for the consumption of resources such as memory and compute.
+The reserved balance contains cycles that were set aside from the main balance for future payments for the consumption of resources such as compute and memory.
 The reserved cycles can only be used for resource payments and cannot be transferred back to the main balance.

 The (unspecified) function `idle_cycles_burned_rate(compute_allocation, memory_allocation, memory_usage, subnet_size)` determines the idle resource consumption rate in cycles per day of a canister given its current compute and memory allocation, memory usage, and subnet size.
-The function `freezing_limit(compute_allocation, memory_allocation, freezing_threshold, memory_usage, subnet_size)` determines the freezing limit in cycles of a canister given its current compute and memory allocation, freezing threshold in seconds, memory usage & and subnet size.
+The function `freezing_limit(compute_allocation, memory_allocation, freezing_threshold, memory_usage, subnet_size)` determines the freezing limit in cycles of a canister given its current compute and memory allocation, freezing threshold in seconds, memory usage, and subnet size.
 The value `freezing_limit(compute_allocation, memory_allocation, freezing_threshold, memory_usage, subnet_size)` is derived from `idle_cycles_burned_rate(compute_allocation, memory_allocation, memory_usage, subnet_size)` and `freezing_threshold` as follows:

         freezing_limit(compute_allocation, memory_allocation, freezing_threshold, memory_usage, subnet_size) = idle_cycles_burned_rate(compute_allocation, memory_allocation, memory_usage, subnet_size) * freezing_threshold / (24 * 60 * 60)

 The (unspecified) functions `memory_usage_wasm_state(wasm_state)`, `memory_usage_raw_module(raw_module)`, and `memory_usage_canister_history(canister_history)` determine the canister's memory usage in bytes consumed by its Wasm state, raw Wasm binary, and canister history, respectively.

-The amount of cycles that is available for spending in calls and execution is computed by the `liquid_balance(balance, reserved_balance, freezing_limit)` function:
+The amount of cycles that is available for spending in calls and execution is computed by the function `liquid_balance(balance, reserved_balance, freezing_limit)`:

         liquid_balance(balance, reserved_balance, freezing_limit) = balance - max(freezing_limit - reserved_balance, 0)

-The reasoning behind this is that resource payments first drain the reserved balance, only when it gets to zero they start draining the main balance.
+The reasoning behind this is that resource payments first drain the reserved balance and only when the reserved balance gets to zero, they start draining the main balance.

-The amount of cycles that need to be reserved after operations that allocate resources is modeled with an unspecified function `cycles_to_reserve(S, compute_allocation, memory_allocatoin, CanState)` that depends on the system state, the new allocation settings of the cansiter, and the new state of the canister.
+The amount of cycles that need to be reserved after operations that allocate resources is modeled with an unspecified function `cycles_to_reserve(S, compute_allocation, memory_allocation, CanState)` that depends on the old IC state, the new allocations of the canister, and the new state of the canister.

 #### Initial state